 Have you ever asked yourself why there is evil in the world?
-The concepts of good and evil are only subjective sensations, the result of comparative judgments and free choice of each person.
+The concepts of good and evil are only subjective sensations, the result of comparative judgments and the free choice of each person.

 Before we talk about evil in the world today, let’s discuss how different philosophers in history understood the concept of evil.